Pahetiya

 Pahetiya or Pahetia is the largest village in the Pahetia Panchayat, located in the Vaishali district of Bihar, just 9 kilometres from the district headquarters, Hajipur.

 History

 The history of Pahetiya is rooted in the legacy of the Bhumihar community.
-Mythology and local lore recount the story of three brothers, Kashyap Gotriya Mahahwariya Bhumihar, who first settled in this fertile land, laying the foundation for the village.
+Mythology and local lore recount the story of three brothers, Kashyap Gotriya mahbaria babhan mool, who first settled in this fertile land, laying the foundation for the village.
 Their descendants, now divided into three ancestral groups—10 Bhaiya, 8 Bhaiya, and 4 Bhaiya, carry forward their legacy with pride.

 The Bhumihars, traditional landowners and farmers, have shaped Pahetia’s identity for generations.
-Their title, Thakur symbolises their historical role as custodians of the land and leaders of the community.
+Their title,Thakur symbolises their historical role as custodians of the land and leaders of the community.

 Some bhumihar also use their surnames Mishra, Singh, and Sharma.

 Other communities

 While Bhumihars are central to Pahetia’s identity, the village thrives on its vibrant diversity.
 Communities like the Dusadh or Paswan, Mallah or Nishad, Chamar, Dhobi, Kanu, Tanti or Tatwa, and Koeri also call Pahetia home, contributing to its social and cultural fabric.

 The Dusadh, forming the largest population group, are known for their resilience and dedication.
 The Mallah, skilled in aquatic trades, are the second-largest group.